 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-Malaise is a non-specific (general), sometimes vague, feeling of unease, discomfort, fatigue or "being run down".
+Malaise is a non-specific (general), sometimes vague, feeling of unease, discomfort, fatigue, general ill feeling, or "being run down".
 It is usually associated with a disease state

 Compare this to fatigue or lethargy.

 Help your workers avoid injury with heat stress safety products from Safety Emporium.